ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

-The value of `RateLimit-Reset` is generated at response time: a client aware of a significant network latency MAY behave accordingly and use other information (eg. the `Date` response header field, or otherwise gathered metrics) to better estimate the `RateLimit-Reset` moment intended by the server.
+The value of `RateLimit-Reset` is generated at response time: a client aware of a significant network latency MAY behave accordingly and use other information (e.g. the `Date` response header field, or otherwise gathered metrics) to better estimate the `RateLimit-Reset` moment intended by the server.

 The `quota-policy` values and comments provided in `RateLimit-Limit` are informative